 Our teaching and support staff, colleges and societies are here to help you adjust to university life and meet other mature students.
 Together we provide a network of personal and academic support who can give you advice about everything from childcare to housing and money matters.

 Our Family Network and support services are here for you should you need them.
 Children are welcome in most places on campus and we have baby changing facilities and dedicated breastfeeding spaces if you would like a quiet place to feed your child or to express milk.

 If you need accommodation in York and would prefer to live with other mature students, you can request this in your application.

-If you require family accommodation, we have properties on and off campus to house families and work with York Housing Association to provide even more options.
+If you require family accommodation, we have a small number of properties on and off campus.
+We also work with York Housing Association to provide even more options.
 We also have a small number of on-campus rooms and studios for couples.

 Connect with York students